home-sweet-gnome/dash-to-panel/README.md

 |![](https://github.com/LinxGem33/Neon/blob/master/artwork/indicators-num.png?raw=true)|
 |Dash to panel Has the ability to customize the running indicators to access this feature just open up dash to panel’s settings from gnome tweak tool.
 So if you’re a fan of the Unity launcher style number overlays that can be used to launch apps you may want to take advantage of the new setting, as the number overlays can now be set to show all the time.|
 ##
+### Contribute & volunteer

+Currently dash to panel has enhancements that are not assigned to anyone and are of high priority, if you feel that you have the ability and could contribute to any of the open enhancements please click on the reference number to get more information about the specific enhancement you want to work on, you will see a table below with all the current open issues tagged as enhancements and priority.

 |Feature Assigned|Feature Unassigned|
 |:-----:|:-----:|
 |![](https://github.com/LinxGem33/Neon/blob/master/artwork/done.svg.png?raw=true)|![](https://github.com/LinxGem33/Neon/blob/master/artwork/planned.svg.png?raw=true)|